 Each labor and delivery is different.
 Your individual costs will depend on a variety of factors:

 - Delivery type.
 Both C-section and vaginal deliveries are covered at different levels.
 The coverage amount depends on any extra medication or services that you may need.

 - Delivery location.
-You can choose to deliver your baby in a hospital.
-Or, you can choose another type of birthing center.
+You can choose to deliver your baby in a hospital, hospital-based birth center, freestanding birth center or at home.
 However, not every hospital or birthing center is included in your health insurance plan.
 A call to your health insurance provider can help make sure the place you’re having your baby is in your plan’s network.